colorzzr/ckanext-iauthfunctions/README.md

 The extension set the access for the `/about` page.
 Only the user name as `hp` **(not uppercase)** can see the `/about` page

-But note that **admin_user** always have the access to all the stuff, so you may want to use the normal user
+But note that **admin_user** always have the access to all the stuff, so you may want to use the normal user to try the extension

 # Set up

-1. download the extension using
+1. download the extension using `git clone https://git.indocresearch.org/ckanext/ckanext-iauthfunctions-about.git`

 2. run the `python setup.py develop` to install the plugin